EcosystemEcologyLab/AGB-products/CONTRIBUTING.md

 ## Connecting it up to the workflow

 This repository uses the `targets` R package for workflow management.
-The entire pipeline can be run with the R command `targets::tar_make()`.
+The entire pipeline can be run with the R command `targets::tar_make()` and it will skip any steps that do not need to be re-run.
+Visualize the workflow with `targets::tar_glimpse()` or `targets::tar_visnetwork()`.

 To add your new function to the workflow, you'll have to edit `_targets.R` .
-Each step in the workflow is called a "target" and defined by a function that starts with `tar_` such as `tar_target()`.
+Each step in the workflow is called a "target" and defined by a function that starts with `tar_` such as `tar_target()` or `tar_file_fast()`.
-There are targets to track the input files, and targets that do the wrangling and track the output file paths for changes.
+There are targets to track the input files for changes, and targets that do the wrangling and track the output file paths for changes.

 ### If not tiled